mdlog/nectiq/README.md

 ## 🔗 Smart Contracts

 NECTIQ uses a comprehensive suite of smart contracts deployed on **Polygon Amoy Testnet** to ensure transparency, security, and decentralization.
 All contracts follow a **blockchain-first architecture**, meaning predictions, battles, and parlays are only created after successful blockchain transaction confirmation.

+> 🚧 **Current Status:** The application is **temporarily limited to Polygon Amoy Testnet only**.
+All smart contracts, predictions, battles, and parlays are currently deployed and functional only on Polygon Amoy Testnet for development and testing purposes.

 ### 📋 Quick Reference